makyo/drab-makyo.com/will/will.md

 1. Upon execution of this will and the closing of the estate, all remaining liquid assets are to be either:
     * held in the trust of a foundation aiming to help with medical gender transition (hormones, therapy, surgery, etc). *Or*
     * donated to individuals through the crowdfunding sites YouCaring.com and GoFundMe.com requesting financial help for medical gender transition (hormones, therapy, surgery, etc).

-### Section 7: Hybrid Ink Assets

-1. I have sole ownership of Hybrid Ink, LLC.
-2. All authors with accepted projects must be notified of my death with a link to a publicly available obituary or news article.
-3. There are two options:
-    1. All active contracts may be terminated by means of a signed termination agreement between my estate and the other party and the business to be shuttered.
-In this instance:
-        * all products must be unlisted from the Gumroad, Amazon, and any other stores;
-        * any royalty payments must be made for up to one year; *and*
-        * contracts and termination agreements kept for at least five years.
-    2. In-progress projects not yet under contract have the option to be picked up by another entity, be it individual or business, so long as the terms of submission are unaltered.
-If no such entity is willing to take them on and ownership of Hybrid Ink, LLC is not transferred as below, the projects may be canceled with adequate notification to current and potential participants notified of my death with a link to a publicly available obituary or news article.
-    3. Ownership of the business is to be transferred wholesale to another party through sale, gift, or inheritance.
-In this instance:
-        * contracts are to remain in force for their duration with unaltered terms attested to by a signed agreement with the new owner and the other party, with the option for the other party to terminate their agreement; *and*
-        * all profits from such a sale are to be donated or held in accordance with *article 3, section 6*.

 Article 4: Intellectual Property
 --------------------------------